cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 	- If [[Doru]] dies, [[Donavich]] falls to the floor and weeps inconsolably, overcome with despair

 #### Funeral for Burgomaster
-- If the characters bring [[Koylan Indirovich]]'s body to the church, [[Donavich]] presses them into helping him bury the body in the cemetery at dawn
 - The PCs and [[Ismark Kolyanovich|Ismark]] come to the Church with the Bod
 	- They maybe set the coffin down right inside
 - Meeting [[Donavich]] is strained what with all the screams
-	- [[Ismark Kolyanovich|Ismark]] is able to quietly convince him to leave his praying for just enough time to
+	- [[Ismark Kolyanovich|Ismark]] is able to quietly convince him to leave his praying for just enough time to conduct a funeral

 ### Cemetery (E6)
 > A fence of wrought iron with a rusty gate encloses a rectangular plot of land behind the dilapidated church.
 Tightly packed gravestones shrouded by fog bear the names of souls long passed.
 All seems quiet.

 #### Funeral for Burgomaster
 - [[Donavich]] offers prayers to [[The Morninglord]] in exchange for [[Koylan Indirovich]]'s deliverance from Barovia
+-
 - Once buried, [[Donavich]] suggests the [[Ireena Kolyana|Ireena]] be taken as far from [[Castle Ravenloft]] as possible
 	- He proposes the PCs take her to the [[Krezk#Abbey of Saint Markovia|Abbey of Saint Markovia in Krezk]], or failing that, the fortified town of [[Vallaki]]
 		- {He doesn't know that the Abbey is evil now}